NVIDIA/spark-rapids/docs/get-started/getting-started-on-prem.md

 PID namespaces (`--pid`) should also be shared.

 As of the writing of this document we have successfully tested `--privileged` containers, which essentially turns off all isolation.
+We are also assuming `--network=host` is specified, allowing the container to share the host's network.
 We will revise this document to include any new configurations as we are able to test different scenarios.

 1. A system administrator should have performed Step 1 in [Baremetal](#baremetal) in the host system.